Zap Those Fungal Toenails Away … For Good

 The Stone Age of Fungal Nail Treatment

-The truth is that before laser treatment became an option, none of the alternatives for eradicating fungal toenails were all that great—or at least not consistently so across the board, for everybody.
+As we established earlier, before laser treatment became part of the treatment process, none of the alternatives for eradicating fungal toenails were all that great—or at least not consistently so across the board, for everybody.
 They did eventually work for most people, of course, but there were some pretty significant drawbacks.

 From the perspective of the fungi, the nail is both a near-impervious suit of armor and an eternal all-you-can-eat buffet rolled into one.
 They’ll never run out of keratin to feed from, and they’re well protected against topical antifungal creams and sprays.